Skip to main content

 It is preferred that investigators submit 3 vials per iPSC and fibroblast line.
 This ensures the lab has extra vials in the event of a QC measure failure.
 Sending less than 3 could result in additional requests for any vials that fail QC.

-NCRAD will send a shipping kit with instructions prior to shipping, at no cost, that will include everything needed to ship, except dry ice.
-You will need to supply dry ice for shipping.
+NCRAD will send a shipping kit with instructions prior to shipping, at no cost, that will include everything needed to ship, except pelleted dry ice.
+You will need to supply pelleted dry ice for shipping.
 Please do not send samples using your own shipping materials.

 Our group of talented iPSC technicians will thaw lines and conduct a host of rigorous quality control measures.
 Only lines that pass all quality control testing will be expanded and made available for distribution.
-As a depositor, you will be informed of the quality control results for each line you deposit.

 The goal of the National Centralized Repository for Alzheimer's Disease and Related Dementias (NCRAD) is to support research focused on the etiology, early detection and therapeutic development for Alzheimer's disease and related dementias.
 In achieving this goal, it is also top priority to protect research participant privacy.
 When sending lines, researchers will not be asked/will not provide identifying research participant information with the lines deposited.